 When LEGO released the first images of 76023 The Tumbler, there was a collective gasp heard from the internet.
 But to be honest, there was something about it that just seemed off to me and I couldn’t quite put my finger on it.
 After having built my review copy and staring at it for a while now I finally figured out what it is that I don’t like about it.

 But before I get into, here is a breakdown of how this review is going to be done: I’ll be splitting up this review over 5 parts.
 Part 1 will be an analysis of the packaging of the shipping box with an in-depth interview of the DHL package carrier.
 Part 2 will be a review of the numbered bags along with weights and measurements of each bag.
-Part 3 will be a photo gallery of every step of the building process.
+And then in part 3 will be a photo gallery of every step of the building process.
 Parts 4 will be the actual review.
 And, finally, Part 5 will be where we reveal the final score.
 We’ll be spreading out the review over the next 5 weeks with a post going up every Sunday evening.
 So buckle up and get ready for our most extensive review ever!

 Just kidding.
 I wouldn’t waste your time like that.
 Our complete review is below.